Are you an incoming first-year student with:

 Recipients of the scholarship are required to enroll in at least one honors course each semester for their first four semesters.
 Chancellor's Scholarships are renewable for up to eight semesters with a maintained 3.45 academic average.
 Learn more.

-Complete your application for admission before November 1 and follow the scholarship application steps.
+Submit your application for admission before November 1 and follow the scholarship application steps.

 Chancellor's Scholars Study Abroad